adaltas/node-shell/doc/content/config/commands.md

 ## Description

-Commands define the arguments passed to a shell scripts.
+Commands define the arguments passed to a Parameters scripts.

 ## Properties